Ragenose/t2ee/doc/architectural_design.md

 ### 4. RabbitMQ

-There are time consuming tasks such as creating virtual machines or creating a image from a virtual machine and it is not a good idea to keep the client waiting for the response while the RESTful API is performing those tasks.
-Instead, there is another container - *MQ Callback* - which is dedicated to perform those time consuming task.
+There are time-consuming tasks such as creating virtual machines or creating an image from a virtual machine and it is not a good idea to keep the client waiting for the response while the RESTful API is performing those tasks.
+Instead, there is another container - *MQ Callback* - which is dedicated to performing those time-consuming tasks.

 RabbitMQ is the message broker between RESTful API and Callback container.
 If there is no problem with the request, the RESTful API simply publishes a message to the message queue and responses to the client that *"OK, it is all set"*.
-Then the Callback container consumes the message, and performs the task with whatever the time it needs.
+Then the Callback container consumes the message and performs the task with whatever the time it needs.

 ### 5. MQ Callback

 This container will connect to the RabbitMQ and start to consume messages.
-It will perform time consuming tasks relates to instances and images.
+It will perform time-consuming tasks relates to instances and images.